The Essential Guide to 2 Weeks in Japan for First Time Visitors

 • The ‘Japanese Alps’ First Time Japan Trip Itinerary – Tokyo, Kyoto, Japanese Alps, Snow Monkeys

-When you are planning your trip you may also be interested in checking out my article – Best Time to Visit Japan Including Tokyo, Kyoto and Sapporo.
+When you are planning your trip, you may also be interested in checking out our article – Best Time to Visit Japan Including Tokyo, Kyoto and Sapporo.

 The ‘Classic’ Golden Route First Time Japan Trip – Tokyo, Kyoto and Osaka 2 Week Itinerary

-My sample 2 week itinerary for Tokyo, Kyoto, Osaka and Hiroshima is as detailed below.
-Obviously the specific activities for each day also need to be further considered based upon your particular interests and the events available during your visit.
+My sample 2-week itinerary for Tokyo, Kyoto, Osaka and Hiroshima is detailed below.
+Obviously, the specific activities for each day also need to be further considered based on your particular interests and the events available during your visit.
 An advantage of this itinerary is that you have a bit more time in each location to explore, rather than moving around every couple of days.

 • Day 1 – Arrive Tokyo.
 Click here to check out our detailed article on what to do in Tokyo.